govex/performance-management-getting-started/Fundamentals.md

 The construction of a sustainable performance management and analytics culture begins with a solid foundation, because strong foundational practices will enable learning, innovation and continuous improvement to flourish.
 What are the fundamentals?

-* First, understand what Performance Management means to you and your organization.
+* First, understand what performance management means to you and your organization.
 * Second, get clear about the role of analytics in performance management.
 * Third, articulate what your organization is aiming for.
 * Fourth, set short, intermediate, and long term goals.